By Maya H. When we first entered lockdown in California, I was in eighth grade. In August 2021, I stepped foot on campus for the Read More

 Are there GSAs in middle schools?

 Yes.
-Harassment and discrimination based on sexual orientation or gender identity is also pervasive in middle schools and junior highs, according to data from the California Healthy Kids Survey.
+Harassment and discrimination based on sexual orientation or gender identity are also pervasive in middle schools and junior highs, according to data from the California Healthy Kids Survey.
 As of February 2013, there were 40 GSAs in middle schools in California registered with GSA Network.

 Where is GSA Network located?